pouriamrt/FullTextScreener/README.md

 ## 🧠 What This Pipeline Does

 ### Problem
 Systematic review full-text screening is manual, slow, and subjective.
-This project automates semantic triage of PDFs using embeddings and LLM reasoning.
+This project automates the semantic triage of PDFs using embeddings and LLM reasoning.

 ### Solution Workflow
 1. 📄 Parse PDFs into overlapping sentence chunks.